 Though Davies’s intentions in promoting literacy were conservative and focused entirely on conversion to Christianity, enslaved people turned his campaign to their own purposes.
-Throughout the 18th and 19th centuries, enslaved people and free blacks would use the evangelical emphasis on spiritual equality to oppose slavery and advocate for civil equality.
+Throughout the 18th and 19th centuries, enslaved and free Black people would use the evangelical emphasis on spiritual equality to oppose slavery and advocate for civil equality.
 Likewise, Davies’s literacy campaign may have ultimately had a subversive effect.
 In 1842, when anti-literacy laws had gained momentum across the South, Georgia slave-owner and Presbyterian minister Charles Colcock Jones described seeing enslaved people who still had the books Davies had distributed nearly a century before.

 Davies and Princeton